 - They’ve been backing up data to tape for years and see no reason to change

-The harsh reality is that all businesses are under significant threat from cyber criminals who can bring even those with sophisticated DR set ups to a grinding halt.
+The harsh reality is that all businesses are under significant threat from cybercriminals who can bring even those with sophisticated DR set ups to a grinding halt.

-Global ransomware attacks have caused significant downtime for many well-known organisations, exposing serious flaws in their IT security.
+Global ransomware attacks have caused significant downtime for many well-known organizations, exposing serious flaws in their IT security.
 Many believe that cybercrime is the biggest threat that businesses across the globe will face with reports predicting that it will cost $6 trillion (over £4.5 trillion) per year by 2021.

 The risk of fire, flood, hardware failures, human error and power outages can also result in significant downtime for businesses, curtailing productivity and impacting customer service and business reputation.
 Analyst group, Gartner claims that the average cost of IT downtime is approximately £4,400 per minute, a high cost to pay for situations that can be avoided.

 The biggest risk we see is those businesses who think they’re protected against every eventuality when in reality they’re not.
 When we ask them when was the last time they tested their DR plan, the answer is usually ‘never’.
-Many large organisations have fallen foul to not testing for vulnerabilities in their DR plans and procedures.
+Many large organizations have fallen foul to not testing for vulnerabilities in their DR plans and procedures.